 When terminally ill patients are given continuous deep sedation without hydration, should we call it a form of palliative care, or is it in fact slow euthanasia?

-Paul Beland is deputy team leader, St Barnabas Lincolnshire Hospice.
+Author: Paul Beland is deputy team leader, St Barnabas Lincolnshire Hospice.

 - This article has been double-blind peer reviewed